susanpallmann/everything-library/ui-v2/README.md

 doubleTapSensitivity: 10, // maximum distance (in pixels) between two consecutive tap events for the events to be considered a "double tap"
 doubleTapTimeout: 1000, // maximum time (in milliseconds) between two consecutive tap events for the events to be considered a "double tap"
 tapHoldTime: 1000, // minimum time (in milliseconds) for a prolonged tap to be considered a "tap and hold"
-doubleClickSensitivity: 5, // maximum distance (in pixels) between two consecutive click events for the events to be considered a "double click"
-doubleClickTimeout: 1000, // maximum time (in milliseconds) between two consecutive click events for the events to be considered a "double tap"
-clickHoldTime: 1000, // minimum time (in milliseconds) for a prolonged mousedown to be considered a "click and hold"
 ```
 #### Global functions
 **getEventConfig()** returns the **eventConfig** constant for use within other functions and methods.